Mohammedan SC (futsal)

 Mohammedan Sporting Club Futsal is a professional futsal club based in Kolkata, India.
 It is the section of over a century old multi-sports club Mohammedan SC.

 Originally Mohammedan begun to play futsal in 2005 for an exhibition tournament organised by IFA (W.B.).
-Later, the club's separated section was formally founded in 2021 and now plays in Futsal Club Championship, India's top tier futsal league.
+Later, the club's separated section was formally founded in 2021 and played in the Futsal Club Championship, India's top tier futsal league.

 History

 2005

 The IFA had organised Kolkata Futsal Championship in 2005 with 320 teams participating, to introduce the sport in West Bengal.
 Mohammedan SC decided to create a futsal club to participate in the tournament.
 After the end of the tournament, the club was discontinued.

 2016

 The IFA organised another futsal tournament, Kolkata Futsal League in 2016, in order to further promote the sport in the state.
 Mohammedan SC decided reinstate the futsal club.
 The league was played among 8 clubs as a single-elimination tournament.
 Mohammedan got knocked-out from the tournament in its first match against Southern Samity.
 The club was once again discontinued due to lack of competitions to participate in.